QuantEcon/lecture-python.myst/lectures/kalman_2.md

 print('u_0 =', u_0)
 ```

-To compute the firm's policy for setting the log wage given the information it has about the worker,
+Next, to  compute the firm's policy for setting the log wage based on the information it has about the worker,
-we want to use the Kalman filter described in this quantecon lecture   {doc}`A First Look at the Kalman filter <kalman>`.
+we  use the Kalman filter described in this quantecon lecture   {doc}`A First Look at the Kalman filter <kalman>`.

-Thus, we want to compute all of the objects in the "innovation representation"
+In particular, we want to compute all of the objects in an "innovation representation":

 ```{math}
     \begin{align}